 Tanya M. Bass, MS, CHES, has 20 years of experience and is viewed as a subject matter expert in the field of health education, minority health, pregnancy prevention, HIV/STDs, reproductive health and sexual health.
 She was hired as the FIRST Health Educator at NCCU in Student Health and Counseling Services from 2005-2009.

-She is an alumnus of the North Carolina Central University (NCCU) in the Department of Public Health Education.
+She is an alumna of the North Carolina Central University (NCCU) in the Department of Public Health Education.
 She currently teaches a Human Sexuality course and has been a part time instructor at NCCU for 13 years.
 She is the 2013-2014 President for the North Carolina Society of Public Health Education.
 Tanya works full-time as a Project Manager.
 She also serves as facilitator of evidenced based and evidenced informed curricula.
 She is a trainer for programs that assist youth living with HIV/AIDS transition into adulthood and programs that encourage parents to communicate about puberty and sexual health with their children.

 Tanya is committed to reducing health disparities and intends to earn a doctorate to begin researching and addressing specific issues impacting sexual health and sexual behavior.
 She is a Certified Health Education Specialist and enjoys planning and attending professional development opportunities.